Quick Answer

 The QR code itself does not need to change.
 The information it points to can change as often as needed.

-Nick, who runs a convenience store, uses storage boxes for backstock.
-Each box has a QR code that links to a simple document listing items and quantities.
-When stock shifts, he updates the document.
+A convenience store using boxes for backstock could give each box a QR code linked to a simple document listing items and quantities.
+When stock shifts, the document gets updated.
 The box label stays clean and readable.

 Common Use Cases for QR Codes on Storage Boxes